jgm/pandoc/INSTALL.md

 If you add a new feature to pandoc, please add tests as well, following the pattern of the existing tests.
-The test suite code is in `tests/test-pandoc.hs`.
-If you are adding a new reader or writer, it is probably easiest to add some data files to the `tests` directory, and modify `tests/Tests/Old.hs`.
-Otherwise, it is better to modify the module under the `tests/Tests` hierarchy corresponding to the pandoc module you are changing.
+The test suite code is in `test/test-pandoc.hs`.
+If you are adding a new reader or writer, it is probably easiest to add some data files to the `test` directory, and modify `test/Tests/Old.hs`.
+Otherwise, it is better to modify the module under the `test/Tests` hierarchy corresponding to the pandoc module you are changing.

 ### Running benchmarks